CV Help: The Future Of Craft

 8. Middle-skilled jobs disappear

-Moreover, a number of jobs are likely to disappear at all thanks to the automation and robotics.
+Moreover, a number of professions are likely to disappear at all thanks to the automation and robotics.
 Such roles as telemarketers, library technicians and tax preparers are at highest risk of being automated.
 By the way, this is one of the reasons of growing competition – and to win this competition, you might need help creating a CV.

-Get top-notch resume assistance
+Get top-notch vita assistance

 Have you noticed the change in the way we work and how has it influence you personally?